 - Provide a coherent strategy for agile IT.
 If you think that software development is hard, running the entire IT department is even harder.
 IT departments are complex adaptive organizations.
 What we mean by that is that the actions of one team will affect the actions of another team, and so on and so on.
 For example, the way that your agile delivery team works will have an effect on, and be affected by, any other team that you interact with.
 If you’re working with your operations teams, perhaps as part of your overall DevOps strategy, then each of those teams will need to adapt the way they work to collaborate effectively with one another.
 Each team will hopefully learn from the other and improve the way that they work.
 These improvements with ripple out to other teams.
 The challenge is that every area within IT has one or more bodies of knowledge, and in some cases published “books of knowledge”, that provide guidance for people working in those areas.
 For example management has the PMIBoK and Prince 2, enterprise architects have TOGAF and the Zachman Framework, business analysts have the IIBA BoK, data managers have the DAMA BoK, and so on.
 These industry groups and their corresponding bodies of knowledge contradict one another, they are at different points on the agile/lean learning curve, and sometimes they promote very non-agile/lean strategies.
 At the IT level this can be very confusing, resulting in dysfunction.
 The DA framework shows how this all fits together in a flexible manner that supports the realities faced in complex adaptive systems.

-- Support the lean enterprise.
-A lean enterprise is able to anticipate and respond swiftly to changes in the marketplace.
+- Support the Disciplined Agile Enterprise.
+A Disciplined Agile Enterprise is able to anticipate and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
-Lean enterprises require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.
+Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.
 This include an IT department that is able to work in an agile/lean manner.

 - Context counts.
 Every person, every team, and every organization is unique.
 The implication is that you need a framework that provides you with choices so that you can tailor, and later evolve, an approach to address the situation that you face in practice.
 Although prescriptive, one-size-fits-all frameworks such as SAFe or Nexus may seem like an attractive, easy solution to your process-related needs at first the reality is that they often do more harm than good within the organizations that adopt them.